College of Computing and Software Engineering Lab Centers

 Atrium Building (J), Room 202

-The Game Lab is an open lab availible for all KSU students for recreational gaming as well as academic use.
-Gaming equipment is availible for check out from the Lab Assistant on duty.
+The Game Lab is an open gaming center that is available to all KSU students for academic and recreational use.
+Gaming equipment and accessories are on hand for check-out and can be issued by the Lab Assistant – Technician on duty.

 Saturday/Sunday - Closed